 Wait… who’s Margot!?

 How could I forget!?
-Margot’s Pizza is named for my 7-year-old daughter.
+Margot’s Pizza is named for my daughter (shown here at about 15 months old).

 What exists of my “professional” pizza career is the result of a promise I made to her minutes after she was born.